mingliatlas

 Zodiac compatibility patterns

 Compatibility uses six harmonious pairs, four triangular groups, and six clash pairs.
-These patterns describe ease, shared rhythm, and tension, but they should be read as reflection tools rather than fixed judgments.
+In Earthly Branch tradition, these patterns describe ease, shared rhythm, and tension, but they should be read as reflection tools rather than fixed judgments.

 6